Random-Coder-Dude/Obsidian-Vault/1000 - Science/1100 - Chemistry/1110 - Chemistry the Central Science/6 - Electronic Structure of Atoms/Bonus - Study Guide.md

 However any attempts to do so always ended with an equation that asymptotes towards infinity (Not in the good way).
 It also didn't follow experimental results.

 ## Photoelectric Effect
 Scientists were looking to explain why bombarding a metal with light sometimes released electrons from the metal.
-It was an inequality where the metal would only release electrons if the wavelength of the light was greater or lower than a value.
+It was an inequality where the metal would only release electrons if the frequency of the light was greater or lower than a value.

 ## Planck's Constant
-Evuantal Planck solved both of these problems by saying energy is quantized and calculating the smallest "steps" energy could take in order to
+Eventually Planck solved both of these problems by saying energy is quantized and calculating the smallest "steps" energy.
+He then created a simple equation$$E=h\nu$$
+Where $h$ is Planck's cons